Kristen Stewart 2018: Robert Pattinson's Ex Spotted Sans Stella Maxwell, Could Portray As A Lady Detective

 — Kristen Stewart (@KristStewart24) March 10, 2018

 Luckily, the former girlfriend of Robert Pattinson also showed her interest in playing as one of the Angels in the imminent new film.
-As a matter of fact, Kristen Stewart told Entertainment Tonight that she would love to become a part of Charlie’s Angels reboot.
+As a matter of fact, Kristen Stewart told Entertainment Tonight that she would love to become a part of a Charlie’s Angels reboot.
 The Twilight actress added that she would totally support Elizabeth Banks if she would be approached to portray as one of the popular lady detectives.

 “I hope that that comes together.
 You never really know that you’re going to be making a movie until you’re, like, standing on that set.
 I’m an enormous fan of Liz Banks, and I think that she’s the perfect person to tell that story in this era.
 I would back her absolutely all the way.”